vmware/vic/README.md

 ```
 $ make components
 ```
-This will install required tools and build the component binaries `tether`, `rpctool` and server binaries `docker-engine-server`, `port-layer-server`.
+This will install required tools and build the component binaries `tether-linux`, `rpctool` and server binaries `docker-engine-server`, `port-layer-server`.
 The binaries will be created in the `$BIN` directory, ./bin by default.

 To run tests after a successful build, issue the following:
 ```